Athaodam/Adventures-with-Ayahuasca/README.md

 <param ve-entity eid= "Q183308"> <!--New Age Spiritualism-->

 Scholars have debated at length about the contemporary global usage of ayahuasca.
-On the one hand, ayahuasca tourism highlights the legacies of extractive colonialism as non-Indigenous peoples exploit Indigenous knowledge and belief systems and adapt them for their own benefit.
+On the one hand, ayahuasca tourism highlights the legacies of <span eid="Q1385203">extractive colonialism</span> as non-Indigenous peoples exploit Indigenous knowledge and belief systems and adapt them for their own benefit.
 In the case of ayahuasca, this often involves idealizing and stereotyping real Indigenous shamans living in the modern world. [^ref32]  On the other hand, ayahuasca has provided Indigenous people with an economic tool to engage with the wider globe, while at the same time ensuring the persistence of practices that were threatened by Christianizing colonialism. [^ref33]
 <param ve-image
        url="https://live.staticflickr.com/7801/46289544604_b947b3f048_3k.jpg"
        label="'Eco Aldeia Serra Sagrada,' an ayahuasca retreat in Minas Gerais, Brazil"